Urology: Pediatric urology

 Pediatric urology concerns urologic disorders in children.
 Such disorders include cryptorchidism (undescended testes), congenital abnormalities of the genitourinary tract, enuresis, underdeveloped genitalia (due to delayed growth or delayed puberty, often an endocrinological problem), and vesicoureteral reflux.

 Andrology

-Andrology is the medical specialty that deals with male health, particularly relating to the problems of the male reproductive system and urological problems that are unique to men such as prostate cancer, male fertility problems, and surgery of the male reproductive system.
-It is the counterpart to gynaecology, which deals with medical issues that are specific to female health, especially reproductive and urologic health.
+Andrology is the medical specialty focused on male health, particularly conditions affecting the male reproductive system and urological problems that are unique to men, such as prostate cancer, male fertility problems, and surgery of the male reproductive system.
+It is the counterpart to gynaecology, which addresses female-specific medical issues, especially those related to reproductive and urologic health.

 Reconstructive urology

-Reconstructive urology is a highly specialized field of male urology that restores both structure and function to the genitourinary tract.
-Prostate procedures, full or partial hysterectomies, trauma (auto accidents, gunshot wounds, industrial accidents, straddle injuries, etc.), disease, obstructions, blockages (e.g., urethral strictures), and occasionally, childbirth, can necessitate reconstructive surgery.
-The urinary bladder, ureters (the tubes that lead from the kidneys to the urinary bladder) and genitalia are other examples of reconstructive urology.
+Reconstructive urology is a highly specialized branch of male urology focused on restoring both the structure and function of the genitourinary tract.
+Reconstructive procedures may be required following prostate surgeries, full or partial hysterectomies, trauma (such as automobile accidents, gunshot wounds, industrial accidents, or straddle injuries), disease, obstructions, or blockages like urethral strictures, and occasionally even childbirth.
+Areas commonly addressed in reconstructive urology include the urinary bladder, ureters (the tubes connecting the kidneys to the bladder), and the genitalia, among others, depending on the nature and extent of the injury or condition.